cloudflare/cloudflared/README.md

 # Argo Tunnel client

-Contains the command-line client and its libraries for Argo Tunnel, a tunneling daemon that proxies any local webserver through the Cloudflare network.
+Contains the command-line client for Argo Tunnel, a tunneling daemon that proxies any local webserver through the Cloudflare network.
 Extensive documentation can be found in the [Argo Tunnel section](https://developers.cloudflare.com/argo-tunnel/) of the Cloudflare Docs.

 ## Before you get started